chase-seibert/blog/_drafts/laying-someone-off.md

 ## Initial Shock

 Most people in the company will not know about the layoff until it's happening.
 As a manager, you might know the day before.
-You probably did not have any input into who is being laid off.
+You probably will not have any input into who is being laid off.

 Don't freak out.
 Seek out other managers.
 Go talk to them.
-Now is a good time to capitalize on the relationships you're building all the time to try to bring some stability to what's happening.
+It's is a good time to capitalize on the relationships you're building all the time to try to bring some stability to what's happening.